tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 3. Validate vote according to the rules and to the history of transactions
 4. Either accept the vote, of qualify voting player as a cheater if the vote was not valid
 5. Ask next player and go 3. and 4. again until all players have voted
-6. Publicly disclose the new number of votes that every player received.
+6. Publicly disclose the new number of votes that every player received and their new score.
 7. Allow the current player to play

-## Scheduled transactions implementation

-System of transaction identifiers, "sub-transaction" flag + identifier of "parent" transaction, sum over all the transactions...

 ## Miscellaneous security measures